overview/overview-local/README.md

 take that to mean a two-year-old backup is worthless.
 You can restore and re-backup your data with interim versions of Overview to bring it up to date.
 We haven't written instructions for this task.)

+# Backing up and restoring Overview on Windows and Mac OS X

+On Windows and Mac OS X, Overview is running within a "virtual machine".
+You can create "snapshots" of the machine's state and restore those snapshots to bring Overview back to the way it was at any moment in time.

+We recommend you take backups while Overview is running.

+To back up, take a snapshot of the virtual machine:

+1. Open the "Oracle VM VirtualBox" program that came with Docker.
+2. Click the "default" machine on the left.
+(If the machine is not there, or if it isn't "Running", start Overview and then come back here.)
+3. Click the "snapshots" button at the right of the toolbar.
+4. Click the "Take a snapshot" button.
+5. Enter a name, and click "OK".
+6. Close Oracle VM VirtualBox whenever you wish.

+To restore, spin up the virtual machine from its snapshot:

+1. Open the "Oracle VM VirtualBox" program that came with Docker.
+2. Click the "default" machine.
+3. If the machine isn't "Powered Off", do so now: in the toolbar, click "Machine" -> "Close" -> "Power Off".
+4. Click the "snapshots" button at the right of the toolbar.
+5. Click the snapshot you saved earlier.
+6. Click the "Restore selected snapshot" button.
+You'll be prompted to create *another* snapshot, which you may opt for; either way, click "Restore".
+7. Close VirtualBox
+8. In your console, run `docker-machine start defaualt`

 # Debugging